saitejkuralla/Semaphore/README.md

 :sparkles: <b>Scenario: To limit number of customers  who can access the ATM machines at a time</b> <br>
 * The program uses a Semaphore object to control access to the ATMs, allowing a maximum of three customers to use them at a time.
 * Here how it works:
   1. The program creates ten threads, each representing a customer, and assigns them to use the ATMs.
-The Semaphore object ensures that no more than three customers can access the ATMs simultaneously, by using its `WaitOne()` and `Release()` methods to acquire and release slots.
+  2. `static Semaphore semaphore = new Semaphore(3, 3);`
+      <br> The Semaphore object is created with an initial count of 3 and a maximum count of 3.
+This means that only 3 threads can acquire the semaphore at the same time.
+  3.   ```csharp
+        static void Customer(int id)
+         {
+            semaphore.WaitOne();
+            Console.WriteLine("Customer {0} is using the ATM", id);
+            Thread.Sleep(1000);
+            Console.WriteLine("Customer {0} is done using the ATM", id);
+            semaphore.Release();
+        }
+        ```
-  2. When a customer thread starts, it tries to acquire a slot from the Semaphore object by calling `WaitOne()`.
+     This method represents a customer thread that uses the ATM.
+The WaitOne() method is called to acquire a slot from the semaphore.
 If all three slots are already taken,      the thread will wait until one becomes available.
-Once the slot is acquired, the thread will simulate the customer using the ATM by sleeping for two seconds, and then release the slot by calling `Release()`.
+Once the slot is acquired, the thread will simulate the customer using the ATM by sleeping for 1 second, and then          release the slot by calling the Release() method.
-  3. The program ensures that all customer threads finish using the ATMs before it terminates, by calling the `Join()` method on each thread.
+ 4. The program ensures that all customer threads finish using the ATMs before it terminates, by calling the `Join()` method on each thread.
 Finally, the program outputs       a message indicating that all customers have finished using the ATMs, and waits for user input before exiting.

 ### SemaphoreSlim class :vertical_traffic_light: